samplchallenges/SAMPL6/host_guest/SAMPLing/conversion.md

 The AMBER `prmtop` and `rst7` files were converted to GROMACS `top`/`gro` and PDB formats by ParmEd version 2.7.3.
-These were the first originally converted, but used a less precise coversion metric, and are stored in `GROMACS_old/`.
+These were the first originally converted, but used a less precise conversion metric, and are stored in `GROMACS_old/`.
 The parameters in the `GROMACS/` folder are more accurate in energies, the the parameters in the `GROMACS_old/` folder, but the difference should be negligible